coteditor/CotEditor/CONTRIBUTING.md

 #### Hints on localization

 By localization, use macOS standard terms.
-It may be helpful to study native Apple applications like TextEdit.app or System Settings to learn how Apple localizes terms in their apps.
+It may be helpful to study native Apple applications like TextEdit.app or System Settings to learn how Apple localizes terms in their way.

 Especially, follow the terms of the following applications: